How to force CloudFlare WAF: mTLS

 All done, you’re using mTLS for your virtual host with strict mode so any connection without a valid certificate is rejected.

-Bonus: change the return code when no client certificate
+Bonus: change return code when no client certificate

 In your virtual host config, inside your location, you can add: